nickyiliwang0000/h/git-and-command-line/collaborative-pull-requests.md

 ## Merge conflicts

 To start, _merge conflicts_ are your friend.
-Imagine if your there was no way of knowing that your code was about to cause problems for the rest of your site, and was simply accepted into your master branch only to have everything break.
+Imagine if there was no way of knowing that your code was about to cause problems for the rest of your site, and was simply accepted into your master branch only to have everything break.
 That would make collaborative projects a lot more difficult.

 It is quite common to run into a merge conflict while creating a pull request.
 A merge conflict will prevent your branch from being eligible to merge, and will require just a few extra steps to make sure your code is compatible.